mrsarm/fq/README.md

     $ make clean

-To clean all compiled files and generated "Makefiles":
+To clean all the compiled binaries and the "Makefiles" files:

     $ make clean-all